 Cost Justification

 Professional quality trade show exhibits are expensive to design, implement and man.
 On average you can expect to invest anywhere from a few hundred dollars to a major investment of thousands of dollars.
-After you add in lighting, banners stands, and various accessories, that means a potentially high budget expenditure on a booth that has, on average, three seconds to impress a show participant.
+After you add in travel, fees, expenses and various accessories, that means a potentially high cost on a booth that has, on average, three seconds to impress an attendee.

 Answering the following questions will help you focus on how much to spend and how to spend it:

-What are your goals for your trade show participation?
+What are your goals for participating in trade shows?

-How will your exhibit help to meet those objectives?
+How will your exhibit help to meet those goals?

 What size are the events in which you plan to participate?